-We currently intend to submit an NDA for the 25 mcg, 10 mcg and 4 mcg doses of TX-004HR to the FDA by the end of June 2016 and that such NDA could be approved by the FDA as soon as the first quarter of 2017, assuming an FDA review period of ten months from the receipt date to the PDUFA date for a non-new molecular entity.
+We submitted the NDA for TX-004HR with the FDA on July 7, 2016.
+The NDA submission was supported by the complete TX-004HR clinical program, including positive results of the recently completed phase 3 Rejoice Trial.
+The NDA submission included all three doses of TX-004HR (4 mcg, 10 mcg and 25 mcg) that were evaluated in the REJOICE Trial.
+Once submitted, the FDA has a 60-day filing review period to determine whether the NDA is sufficiently complete to permit the FDA to accept the NDA for filing.
+If accepted, the NDA could be approved by the FDA as soon as the first half of 2017, assuming an FDA review period of ten months from the receipt date to the PDUFA date for a non-new molecular entity.
 If approved, the 4 mcg formulation would represent a lower effective dose than the currently available VVA therapies approved by the FDA.
-We recently received conditional approval for the brand name Yuvvexy related to TX-004HR.

-As of March 31, 2016, we had 16 issued patents, which included 12 utility patents that relate to our combination progesterone and estradiol formulations, two utility patents that relate to TX-004HR, which establish an important intellectual property foundation for TX-004HR, one utility patent that relates to a pipeline transdermal patch technology, and one utility patent that relates to our OPERA® information technology platform.
+As of June 30, 2016, we had 17 issued patents, which included 13 utility patents that relate to our combination progesterone and estradiol formulations, two utility patents that relate to TX-004HR, which establish an important intellectual property foundation for TX-004HR, one utility patent that relates to a pipeline transdermal patch technology, and one utility patent that relates to our OPERA® information technology platform.